The 20 Best Hypokalemic Periodic Paralysis Doctors Near Me in Michigan, US

 Offers Telehealth

 Ganka Spassova is a primary care provider, practicing in Family Medicine in Livonia, Michigan.
-Dr. Spassova has been practicing medicine for over 38 years and is rated as an Experienced provider by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-Her top areas of expertise are Diabetic Neuropathy, Opisthotonos, Muscle Spasms, Tracheitis, and Gastrostomy.
+She has been practicing medicine for over 38 years.
+Dr. Spassova is rated as an Experienced provider by MediFind in the treatment of Hypokalemic Periodic Paralysis.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Diabetic Neuropathy, Opisthotonos, Muscle Spasms, Tracheitis, and Gastrostomy.
+Dr. Spassova is board certified in American Board Of Family Medicine.
 Dr. Spassova is currently accepting new patients.

 Experienced in Hypokalemic Periodic Paralysis